 XL3RunSQLProc2( ExcecuteSQL, Connection, ProcName, [Parameter1Name], [Parameter1Value],..., [ParameterNName], [ParameterNValue])

 |ExecuteSQL||A cell reference that contains TRUE when the Stored Procedure should be run.
 After execution the cell reference will be set to FALSE or an error message if an error occurred.|

 |Connection||The connection to use to connect to the database.
 This must be the Connection ID of a workbook relational connection.|

 |ProcName||The Stored Procedure to run|

-When B3 is set to TRUE (via an XL3Link) then the Stored Procedure in C3 is run using the connection string specified in Variables!C2.
+When B3 is set to TRUE (via an XL3Link) then the Stored Procedure in C3 is run using the connection specified in Variables!C2.
+A parameter called "@my_param" is passed with a value coming from cell D2.
 After completion, B3 will be reset to FALSE - ready for the next update by an XL3Link.
 Note that to use this on XLCubed Web Edition, the XL3Link should be of type 3 (HyperLink with submit changes on web).